UMD: A Globally Connected University

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

-The full list of courses can be found online on the HKUST website.
 Not all courses are offered every term.
 The courses offered and class timetables are usually confirmed the week before course registration begins.
 Undergraduate courses are numbered 1000-level to 4000-level.
 Courses at the 5000-level or above are graduate courses.